lucaspogilvie/predicting_bill_outcomes/README.md

 ---
 ## Model Building

-We built two models for this project,Logistic and Random Forest.
+Two types of models were built for this project, Logistic and Random Forest.
 Here are the summaries of both.

 ### Logistic
 Logistic regression is a fundamental classification technique.
 It uses a logistic function to transform the linear regression output into a probability score, which can be interpreted as the likelihood of belonging to a particular class.
 For this problem, we have categorical features such as the party of the governor and of the chambers.
-These columns will be onee hot encoded.
-We also have text data as well.
-For this, we will need to use Count Vectorizer and Tfidf Vectorizer in order to plug them into the Logistic model.
+These columns were be one hot encoded.
+We also used text data as well.
+For this, Count Vectorizer and Tfidf Vectorizer were used in order to plug them into the Logistic model.

 CountVectorizer is a feature extraction technique used in natural language processing to convert text documents into numerical representations.
 It creates a matrix where each row corresponds to a document, and each column represents the frequency of a specific word in that document.
 TF-IDF Vectorizer stands for Term Frequency-Inverse Document Frequency Vectorizer.
 It is another feature extraction method used in NLP that assigns weights to each word in a document based on its frequency within the document and its rarity across all documents.
 The resulting matrix reflects the importance of each word in a document relative to the entire corpus.
 Both of these techniques are used in order to extract information through our modeling.

-As our target variable is very imbalanced, oversampling techniques will be used to help our model recognize the unbalanced class.
-The most notable method we will use is SMOTE, (Synthetic Minority Over-sampling Technique).
+As our target variable is very imbalanced, oversampling techniques were used to help our model recognize the unbalanced class.
+The most notable method used was SMOTE, (Synthetic Minority Over-sampling Technique).
 SMOTE creates synthetic samples of the minority class by interpolating new instances between existing minority class samples, effectively balancing the dataset and improving the performance of classification models on the minority class.

-During our modeling, we are trying to optimize for the metric of recall. this is because a bill rarely passes, and it would be helpful for those who use our model to know wether a bill is more likely to pass.
+During our modeling, we were optimizing for the metric of recall. this is because a bill rarely passes, and it would be helpful for those who use our model to know wether a bill is more likely to pass.

 Below is a summary of our results on the test data with our best results in bold.